IluvatarLabs/vllm/NWOR_IMPLEMENTATION_SUMMARY.md

 ---

 **Total Implementation**: ~430 lines of surgical, tested code that fixes the fundamental slot mapping bug and provides clean metrics for validation.

+## Postmortem (Attempt #3)

+While this branch (\`nwor-device-staging\`) successfully stages draft KV rows on device and commits the accepted prefix, **FlashAttention still reads the base cache during verification**.
+Because the kernel never sees the staged rows before commit:

+- Accepted tokens are written *twice* (first into the staging buffer, then into the live cache during commit), so bandwidth savings never materialize.
+- Rejected tokens are only dropped at commit time, so the verifier attends over stale values.
+- Latency remains worse than baseline despite commit pruning and on-device remap work.

+Conclusion: real NWOR efficiency requires kernel-level overlay support so attention kernels can source staged rows directly.
+This branch is therefore frozen as a reference implementation; future work must either modify the kernels or pursue an alternative optimisation.